 University of North Carolina at Chapel Hill – Eshelman School of Pharmacy

-The Eshelman School of Pharmacy has been ranked the number one pharmacy school in the nation by U.S. News & World Report (2023).
-This highly competitive and outstanding program features a rigorous curriculum that emphasizes hands-on experiences instead of long lectures.
-Early on in their education students are part of a multidisciplinary healthcare team that works directly in patient care.
+The Eshelman School of Pharmacy has been ranked the number one pharmacy school in the nation by US News & World Report (2020).
+This highly competitive and outstanding program features a rigorous curriculum emphasizing hands-on experiences instead of long lectures.
+Early in their education, students are part of a multidisciplinary healthcare team that works directly in patient care.

 Students in this program also receive a well-rounded education that not only trains them with discipline-specific knowledge but also cultivates critical thinking, strong communication skills, and team players.

-Admissions requirements include at least 72 undergraduate credits, extensive prerequisite courses mostly in science and math, PCAT score submission, and proof of immunizations.
+Admissions requirements include at least 72 undergraduate credits, extensive prerequisite courses, mostly in science and math, submission of PCAT scores, and proof of immunizations.
 Interviews are also a required part of the admissions process and must be attended in person.

 University of Michigan – College of Pharmacy

-With competitive tuition prices, high student satisfaction, and excellent graduation rates the University of Michigan College of Pharmacy is an excellent program.
-Ranked third among the pharmacy programs in the US by U.S. News & World Report, this program trains well-rounded pharmacists.
-Experiential learning is at the core of this program and students complete over 1,900 hours of hands-on learning during their four years of study.
+The University of Michigan College of Pharmacy is an excellent program with competitive tuition prices, high student satisfaction, and excellent graduation rates.
+Tied for second among the pharmacy programs in the US by US News & World Report, this program trains well-rounded pharmacists.
+Experiential learning is at the core of this program, and students complete over 1,900 hours of hands-on learning during their four years of study.

-Prospective students are required to submit their application materials including transcripts, PCAT scores, and references through the Pharmacy College Application Service (PharmCAS).
-A supplemental questionnaire is also required and is available through PharmsCAS.
-All students applying to the program are also required to attend an on-site interview.
+Prospective students must submit their application materials, including transcripts, PCAT scores, and references, through the Pharmacy College Application Service (PharmCAS).
+A supplemental questionnaire is also required and available through PharmsCAS.
+All students applying to the program must attend an on-site interview.

 Oregon State University – College of Pharmacy